 Figure 18 Cumulative proportion of children who underwent at least one tympanostomy tube placement for the vaccine eligible (VEC) and vaccine non-eligible (VNEC) cohorts

-In the subset of children who underwent tympanostomy tube placement, the mean (median) number of otitis media associated visits to primary care or the pediatric emergency department was 2.05 (2) visits in the vaccine non-eligible cohorts, compared to 1.72 (1) visits in the vaccine eligible cohorts.
+In the subset of children who underwent tympanostomy tube placement, the mean (median) number of otitis media-associated visits to primary care or to the paediatric emergency department was 2.05 (2) visits in the vaccine non-eligible cohorts, compared to 1.72 (1) visits in the vaccine eligible cohorts.
 The distribution in the number of previous visits was significantly different between the VNEC and VEC (Chi-Squared test statistic 63.8, P<.001).
 The proportion of children who did not have a single recorded visit prior to undergoing the procedure increased from 20.6% in the VNEC to 28.9% in the VEC, RR 1.40 (95%CI 1.28-1.54).
-Children in the vaccine eligible cohorts had received significantly fewer antimicrobial prescriptions prior to undergoing the procedure (Chi-Squared test statistic 53.6, P<.001).
-The mean (median) number of previous antimicrobial prescriptions was 3.19 (4) in the vaccine eligible cohorts compared to 3.62 (4) in the vaccine non-eligible cohorts.
-Children in the VEC were more likely to have never been prescribed antimicrobials prior to undergoing tympanostomy placement, RR 1.52, 95%CI 1.18-1.96).
+Children in the VEC had received significantly fewer antimicrobial prescriptions prior to undergoing the procedure (Chi-Squared test statistic 53.6, P<.001).
+The mean (median) number of previous antimicrobial prescriptions was 3.19 (4) in the VEC compared to 3.62 (4) in the VNEC.
+Children in the VEC were more likely to have never been prescribed antimicrobials prior to undergoing tympanostomy tube placement, RR 1.52, 95%CI 1.18-1.96).
 The comparison between VEC and VNEC is summarized in Table 27.

 Table 27 Incidence rate and number of outpatient antimicrobial prescriptions by birth-cohort and gender